Volunteer as part of our evolving contemplative community near Poitiers, France

 Small admin tasks

 We are looking for people who enjoy living on the land in quiet countryside and are willing to offer a flexible open-minded approach to doing what needs to be done, as well as participate in the day-to-day rhythm of meditation and meal times.
 A space to be in relationship with other whilst exploring the nourishment of silence and solitude is at the heart of life here.
-We aim to encourage varying levels of silence as part of the every day life here and with the support of the community and resident teacher this is an opportunity to discover or deepen your own spiritual practice.
+We aim to encourage varying levels of silence as part of the every day life here and with the support of the community and resident teachers this is an opportunity to discover or deepen your own spiritual practice.

 Typical Daily Rhythm (please note this is adjustable with the change of seasons)